alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 ---

 This post collects various thoughts I've had about deep learning.
-It gives a justification for why deep learning is such a big deal, then broadly classifies research in the field into a few buckets.

 This is **not** intended to be a tutorial in deep learning, because there are a ton of those already.
 I haven't seen as much writing about the field itself,